westcoastdigital/Simpli-WP-Optimser/README.md

 - **Quality Control**: Uses 82% JPEG quality (WordPress default) for optimal size/quality balance
 - **Thumbnail Generation**: Registers `simpli-thumbnail` size (50×50px) for plugin interface

+### 6. Gravity Forms Manager
+Comprehensive management and cleanup tools for Gravity Forms.

+#### Form Overview & Statistics
+- **Last Known Entries**: View all forms with detailed activity metrics
+- **Total Entries**: See entry count for each form at a glance
+- **Total Views**: Track how many times each form has been viewed
+- **Last Entry Date**: Monitor when forms last received submissions
+- **Last View Date**: Track when forms were last viewed by visitors
+- **Sortable Columns**: Click any column header to sort by ID, title, views, entries, or dates

+#### Bulk Entry Management
+- **Trash All Entries**: Move all entries for a form to trash with one click
+  - Entries can be restored from Gravity Forms trash
+  - Shows confirmation dialog before processing
+  - Displays count of entries trashed
+  - Safe alternative to permanent deletion
+- **View Entries**: Quick link to Gravity Forms entry list for each form
+- **Delete Form**: Permanently delete forms (with backup warning)

+#### Visual Interface
+- Color-coded entry counts with thousand separators for readability
+- Formatted dates (e.g., "November 28, 2025")
+- Real-time AJAX processing with progress indicators
+- Responsive table layout with WordPress native styling

 ## Screenshots

 ### Posts Relationships